intermine/im-docs/docs/webapp/query-results/index.rst

 All links in table cells with the prefix `http://myhostname` will use the given image as a logo.

-This requires that the `intermine.options.IndicateOffHostLinks` is set to true.
+This requires that `intermine.options.IndicateOffHostLinks` is set to true.

 .. index:: query results